 We use mental models to predict the results of our actions, our decisions.
 As examples, Farnam Street provided 113 mental models one can use as a “toolbox to make good decisions.”
 In developing learning programs, we have the responsibility to guide how learners construct their models.
 If their mental model is flawed, their decisions will lead to unexpected results.
 Then the learner will need to revise their model until it leads to accurate predictions.
 So, it’s not surprising that skill acquisition can be a slow process.

-Reasons for Poor Performance in Skill Acquisition
+Reasons for Poor Knowledge Transfer

 When developing a new skill, there are several reasons for poor decision-making, even when a learner has the requisite knowledge to perform optimally.

 - The learner could have developed a poor mental model during knowledge acquisition.